EdwardBerman/shopt/README.md

 ```julia
 import Pkg; Pkg.add("PyCall")
 ```
-For calculating rho statistics we need to use the treecorr library.
-Thankfully, the setup for this is still pretty straightfoward even if the wrapper for Python code doesn't work out of the box.
-In the Julia REPL, you may have do the following to ensure that the Python portion works:
+For some functionality we need to use wrappers for Python code, such as calculating rho statistics or reading in fits files.
+Thus, we need to use certain Python libraries.
+Thankfully, the setup for this is still pretty straightfoward.
+We use PyCall to run these snippets.
+If the Python snippets throw an error, run the following in the Julia REPL:

 ```julia
 using PyCall
 pyimport("treecorr")